mjs/imapclient/HACKING.rst

 Branches
 ========
-[Note that the branching scheme discussed here started to be used as of the 0.9.2 release of IMAPClient]

-The project uses two named branches: default and stable.
-New feature development will always happen on the default branch.

-The stable branch will always reflect the last released version.
-Small bug fixes to the stable release will occur on this branch and should be merged back in the the default branch.
+Development for the next major release happens on the `master` branch.

+There is also a branch for each major release series (for example:
-Releases will always be created from the stable branch.
-Before a major release changes will be merged from the default branch to the stable branch.
+`1.x`).
+When appropriate and when there will be future releases for a series, changes may be selectively merged between `master` and a stable release branch.

 Release Tags
 ============
 Each released version is available in the IMAPClient repository as a Git tag (e.g. "0.9.1").
-Release tags will always be created on the stable branch (as described above).

 ============
  Unit Tests